 Serengeti, Ngorongoro Crater, and Lake Manyara

-Of all the national parks that are near Arusha, this trio is the most commonly visited, for good reasons.
-You’re almost guaranteed to see the “Big Five” (elephant, leopard, lion, buffalo, and rhino) in these three national parks, but if you don’t, there are still spectacular landscapes and vast swaths of wilderness to take in.
+Of all the national parks that are near Arusha, this trio is the most commonly visited, for good reason.
+You’re almost guaranteed to see the “big five” and there are spectacular landscapes and vast swaths of wilderness to take in even if you don't.

 Serengeti Plains National Park is most famous for the annual migration, where huge herds of wildebeests and zebras traverse its plains; the Ngorongoro Crater has one of the highest concentrations of wildlife in Africa; Lake Manyara draws in thousands of flamingos during mating season.
 You can easily see all three on a four-day safari departing from Arusha.